Benefits Plans - Long-Term Disability Plans: Expanded Long-Term Disability -

 Provisions for Practicing Physicians

-If you are a practicing physician and meet the definitions of disability under this Plan, you will be entitled to your earnings plus 65% of the difference between your earnings and your predisability salary based on your level of LTD coverage.
+If you are a practicing physician and meet the definitions of partial disability, you will be entitled to your earnings from work plus 65 percent of your covered lost earnings.

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.